ONAP for Network Orchestration and Automation Training Course

 Introduction to OpenDaylight: Understanding SDN Fundamentals

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at beginner-level network engineers and IT professionals who wish to gain a foundational understanding of SDN concepts, learn about the architecture of OpenDaylight, and perform basic installation and configuration tasks.
+14 HoursThis instructor-led, live training in Uzbekistan (online or on-site) is designed for beginner-level network engineers and IT professionals who want to build a solid foundation in SDN concepts, learn about the architecture of OpenDaylight, and carry out basic installation and configuration tasks.

 By the end of this training, participants will be able to:

-- Understand the principles and benefits of software-defined networking (SDN).
+- Understand the core principles and advantages of software-defined networking (SDN).

 - Install and configure OpenDaylight on a Linux system.